 The library was first located in the newly constructed Roesner Park Field House, which is now the Harold Murphy Recreational Center.
 The library was then afterwards relocated to the Canterbury Shopping Center.
 In 1980 the library was again relocated this time to a former church building (Christ Community Church), at the northwest corner of Kedzie and 167th Street.
 The building was purchased by the library in October l979 and opened as the new Markham Public Library in l980.

-In January 2001 the library's name was changed again, to Bradford Anderson Oglesby Public Library in honor of the former Library Board President Ms. Dorothy Bradford.
+In January 2001 the library's name was changed again, to Bradford Anderson Oglesby Public Library in honor of the former Library Board President Ms. Dorothy Bradford and the two volunteers.

 On June 23, 2006 marked the date of the ground-breaking for the construction of a new building for the library.
 The library was temporarily relocated to a section in the old McClurg School Building while the old building was demolished and the new one built.